Shane-Bath/Movember_9-s_golf/README.md

 ## Navigation bar
 - I have used a Banner picture from the Movember branding pack for the top banner.
 - I have included the Movember Logo.
-Clicking this logo will always bring the user to the home page.
+Source: xxxxxxxxx      Clicking this logo will always bring the user to the home page.
 - A fully responsive navigation bar includes links to the all the pages, including the Home page, Location page and contact us page.
 - The Banner picture, logo and navigation bar remain fixed on very page on the site.